-Day 2: Beijing Meals: B, L, D
+Day 3: Beijing Meals: B, L, D

 Walk through Tiananmen Square and into the magnificent Forbidden City.
 Sightseeing here will involve approximately 3-4 hours on foot.
 Enjoy a leisurely stroll through the warren-like hutongs where you will meet a local family.
-Later, soak up the harmonious ambience of the Temple of Heaven for about 1 hour where you can watch, or take part in, an outdoor dance group.
+Later, soak up the harmonious ambience of the Temple of Heaven for about 1 hour.
 Tonight, eat a traditional Peking duck dinner.